 See attached form when paying for this event with a Journal Transfer.

-You will have until 6/14/2021 to complete your evaluation and obtain your CE credits if you need them.
+You will have until 8/14/2021 to obtain your CE credits if you need them.

 STAR-Center is a suicide prevention program for teens and young children within the UPMC Western Psychiatric Hospital, Department of Psychiatry.
 From its inception in 1986, the program has been primarily funded through an appropriation from the Commonwealth of Pennsylvania to the University of Pittsburgh.